rgrannell1/mchof/README.md

 * **mcPartition:** split a list into values that return TRUE and FALSE
 * **mcAny**: check if a predicate is true for at least one element in a list
 * **mcAll**: check if a predicate is true for all elements in a list
-* **mcOne**: check if a predicate is true for one element in a list
 * **mcFold**: applies an associative binary operator to a list, with an initial value
 * **mcReject**: get the elements of a list not matching a predicate

-Functions in development (0.4) eta July 15th - August 1st
+Functions in development (0.3.1) eta July 15th - August 1st

 * **mcIndMap***

-Note to developers: early versions (pre 0.7) will be somewhat liable to api changes.
-At this stage of development I'm focusing on making functions work well that keeping them perfectly consistent between versions.
-I will make extra efforts to keep compatability with packages built on mchof, however.